Anjanisom0213/Linux/README.md

 #  Linux Guide
-Following topics are covered as part of the course and documentation.
+Following topics are covered as part of  my linux  course and documentation.

 - Fundamentals of Linux
 - Linux vs Windows